-- A single dose of PCV10 at 2 months of age (arm D) will be assessed for non-inferiority to three doses at 2, 3 and 4 months of age (arms A+B), as described for the primary objective. - The impact of a booster dose on pneumococcal and NTHi carriage will be assessed at 12 months of age.
-Overall pneumococcal, capsular pneumococcal, PCV10 type and NTHi carriage rates will be determined.
-Proportions will first be compared between the 3+1 group (arm A) and the control group (arm F), using Fisher's exact test.
+- A single dose of PCV10 at 2 months of age (arm D) will be assessed for non-inferiority to three doses at 2, 3 and 4 months of age (arms A+B), as described for the primary objective. - e The impact of a booster dose on pneumococcal and NTHi carriage will be assessed at 12 months of age.
+Overall pneumococcal, capsular pneumococcal, mined.
+Proportions will first be compared between s the 3+1 group (arm A) and the control = F), using Fisher's exact test.
 Where significant differences are found, rates will then be compared between the 3+0 group (arm B) and controls and between the 3+1 and 3+0 groups.